-Transocean Ltd. Announces Harsh Environment Contract Award and Extension Totaling $113 Million
+Transocean Ltd. Announces Harsh Environment Contract Awards Totaling $382 Million with Equinor, Enters into Collaboration Agreement

-STEINHAUSEN, Switzerland, March 29, 2023 (GLOBE NEWSWIRE) -- Transocean Ltd. (NYSE: RIG) today announced contract fixtures for two of its harsh environment semisubmersibles.
-Together, the fixtures represent approximately $113 million in firm contract backlog.
+STEINHAUSEN, Switzerland, March 28, 2023 (GLOBE NEWSWIRE) -- Transocean Ltd. (NYSE: RIG) today announced contract awards for two of its harsh environment semisubmersibles.
+Together, the fixtures represent approximately $382 million in firm contract backlog.

 Transocean is a leading international provider of offshore contract drilling services for oil and gas wells.
 Transocean specializes in technically demanding sectors of the global offshore drilling business with a particular focus on deepwater and harsh environment drilling services and operates the highest specification floating offshore drilling fleet in the world.